microsoft/ignite25-LAB565-makers-in-action-crafting-microsoft-365-copilot-agents-for-real-world/lab/instructions/lab-mcp.md

 ```

 The agent should use the MCP server's **list_candidates** tool to return a complete list of all candidates in your HR system.
-However, in order to being able to consume the list of candidates you might need to connect to the target connector.
-As such, if Copilot Studio will ask you to **Open connection manager**, connect to the MCP server, and then **Retry** the request.
+However, in order to consume the list of candidates you might need to connect to the target connector.
+As such, if Copilot Studio asks you to **Open connection manager**, connect to the MCP server, and then **Retry** the request.

 ![The initial dialog with the agent, which prompts the user to open the connection manager to connect to the MCP server and then to retry the request, once the connection is established.](https://microsoft.github.io/copilot-camp/assets/images/make/copilot-studio-06/mcp-test-01.png)